Priyav1908/D-BOT/README.md

 ## **Introduction**

 D-BOTT is a real-time document query system that allows users to upload PDFs and interact with them via **text or voice commands**.
-It utilizes **Google Gemini AI** for processing queries and **LlamaIndex** for document retrieval, enabling intelligent responses based on indexed documents.
+It utilizes **OLLAMA** for processing queries and **LlamaIndex** for document retrieval, enabling intelligent responses based on indexed documents.

 ---